-- Discharge-level Files - Core File: Contains data elements critical to readmission analyses This file is available in all years of the NRD. - Severity File: Contains additional data elements to aid in identifying the severity of the condition for a specific discharge (e.g., comorbidity flags, 3M All-Patient Refined Diagnosis-Related Group [APR-DRG] value, risk of mortality, and severity) - Diagnosis and Procedure Groups File: Contains additional information on the diagnoses (e.g., chronic condition indicators) and procedures (e.g. procedure class) - This file is available in all years except the 2016 NRD. - Hospital-level File: Contains information on hospital characteristics. - This file is available in all years of the NRD.
+- Discharge-level Files - o Core File: Contains data elements critical to readmission analyses - This file is available in all years of the NRD. - Severity File: Contains additional data elements to aid in identifying the severity of the condition for a specific discharge (e.g., comorbidity flags, 3M All-Patient Refined Diagnosis-Related Group [APR-DRG] value, risk of mortality, and severity) - Diagnosis and Procedure Groups File: Contains additional information on the diagnoses (e.g., chronic condition indicators) and procedures (e.g. procedure class) - This file is available in all years except the NRD beginning with data year 2016 - Hospital-level File: Contains information on hospital characteristics. - This file is available in all years of the NRD.